Femia > Health Library > Pregnancy > Pregnancy health > 10 weird pregnancy symptoms you didn’t know existed

 The bottom line

 Weird signs of pregnancy may really surprise you!
 While expecting, many women experience taste and smell differently, produce more saliva, and develop nasal congestion, nosebleeds, bleeding gums, itchy skin, or a dark line on the belly.
+Using a pregnancy symptoms tracking app can help you log and monitor unusual changes.
 You may also struggle with very vivid and sometimes unpleasant dreams, as well as overall clumsiness and loss of coordination.

 Although these rare pregnancy symptoms can be annoying and unpleasant, there are strategies to fight them.
 They are also temporary and will completely disappear after you are no longer pregnant.
 To cope with these unusual symptoms of pregnancy, try to focus on all the more wonderful aspects that come with it.
 Consult your healthcare provider if any change becomes troubling or too intense.